 Will my child be able to take exams?

-Yes, Music Academy for Schools encourage students to work towards and take music exams, however they are not essential if the student prefers not to.
-Our teachers work to the Associated Board of the Royal Schools of Music syllabus and believe that music exams are a great way of gaining a sense of achievement.
-Guitarists and drummers work to the Rock School and London College of Music syllabus.
+Yes, Music Academy for Schools encourage students to work towards and take music exams, however, they are not essential if the student prefers not to.
+Our teachers work to the Associated Board of the Royal Schools of Music (ABRSM) and Music Teachers Board (MTB) syllabuses and believe that music exams are a great way of gaining a sense of achievement.
+Guitarists and drummers work to the Rock School and London College of Music (LCM) syllabus.

 Will there be any student bands or orchestras available for my children to join?